• Skip to primary navigation

 What can I do with leftovers?

-The soup keeps very well in the refrigerator for up to 5 days.
+This soup keeps very well in the refrigerator for up to 5 days.
 You can freeze it for up to 3 months.
+Keep in mind that the corn will absorb the broth.
+I usually add a little when I reheat it.

 • If you meal prep (as I often do), pre-cooked chicken is a great option.
 Try rotisserie chicken too.
 Add cooked chicken as you add the Lima beans and corn to allow it to heat through!